-This is a great topic, one that many people would like to learn especially due to the vastness of things one can with Lightroom.
+Like it or not but editing still remains a crucial part of photography.
+There are many editing tools that are widely used by photographers – Lightroom, & Photoshop are the most popular ones.
+Plus, this is a great topic, one that many people would like to learn especially due to the vastness of things one can using Lightroom.
 There are a lot of shortcuts in there that will really help your workflow and make it a lot faster.
-There are also many cool tricks that will come in handy especially when dealing with videos.
-We’re going to cover 10 tips and tricks in this post.
+There are also many cool and easy tricks that will come in handy especially when dealing with videos.
+We’re going to cover 10 tips necessary for photography in this post.
 They are: –

 I have created a video on this tip and you can check it out on our YouTube channel.
 You can also subscribe to this channel so you can get the new videos that are coming out weekly.
-Solo mode basically means a way for Lightroom automatically collapsing all the modules, the sections in the development module that you are not using at that time.
-A lot of people when they go to edit their photos let’s say in the basic module and you drop down to the tone curve or something like that, the basic module will stay open and you will see all the sliders there and you’ll have the tone curve section open as well.
-Every time you open a new module it’s going to open the area on the right side where the development module is and it’s going to get very long and you have to scroll all the way down.
+Solo mode basically means a mode for Lightroom automatically collapsing all the modules, the sections in the development module that you are not using at that time.
+A lot of individuals when they go to edit their photos, let’s say in the basic module and you drop down to the tone curve or something like that, the basic develop module will stay open and you will see all the sliders there and you’ll have the tone curve section open as well.
+Every time you open a new module it opens the area on the right side where the development module is and it will get very long and you have to scroll down.
 However, solo mode basically means that it collapses all the sections that you are not using so that you can only concentrate on one particular section.

-This is a really great Lightroom tip and a time saver if you don’t want to scroll all the way up and down and there are only specific things that you want to do to your photos without having all those sections open.
-To get to solo mode and turn it on, just get to development module and right click where the basic section is and then click on the grey area and you’ll get a new menu in there and a little pop-up.
+This is a really one of the great photography Lightroom tips and a time saver if you don’t want to scroll up and down and there are only specific things that you need to do to your photos without having all those sections open.
+To get to solo mode and turn it on, just get to develop module and right-click where the basic section is and then click on the grey area and you’ll get a new menu in there and a little pop-up.
 At the bottom, it will show solo mode.
 Just make sure that’s checked and then you’ll be able to only see the sections that you are working on at any given time.
 Speaking of only having certain useful things active in your Lightroom, I would like to talk about the removal of some of the modules that you might not actually use.
 At the top right, you see the normal module reading Library, develop, map, book, slideshow and web.
-However, a lot of people don’t know that you can actually remove the ones that you do not use.
-For example, if you don’t care about the map or you don’t Geotag your photos or anything like that, you can actually right click closer to the library module and this Lightroom trick will give you another menu that pops down and you will be able to uncheck the modules you do not want.
+However, many individuals don’t know that you can actually remove the ones that you do not use.
+For example, if you don’t care about the map or you don’t Geotag your photos or anything like that, you can actually right-click closer to the library module and this Lightroom trick will give you another menu that pops down and you will be able to uncheck the modules you do not need.
 Same way if you don’t want to create a book or a slideshow among other things, all you need to do is just right click and uncheck those modules and that’s one way of removing things and streamlining things in your Lightroom.

-One of the most versatile Lightroom tips and tricks you can learn.
-This will display a lot of different situations in Lightroom.
+One of the most versatile photography Lightroom tips and tricks you can learn.
+This will display various different situations in Lightroom.
 One thing that I use ALT key option for is to sharpen my image.
-So, if I go to detail slider and you’re going to see the normal sliders such as the amount, the radius, the detail and masking.
-If you are sharpening the image and you only want to sharpen a select section of the photo, you can actually hold the Alt option key on your keyboard and click on the masking slider for example and start sliding that to the right and this will turn your photo to some sort of black and white threshold view.
-What that means is that basically everything that is white will be sharpened when you move the slider but anything that’s black will not be sharpened.
+So, if I go to detail slider and you will see the normal sliders such as the amount, the radius, the detail and masking.
+If you are sharpening the image and you only want to sharpen a selected section of the photo, you can hold the Alt option key on your keyboard and click on the masking slider for example and start sliding that to the right and this will turn your photo to some sort of black and white balance threshold view.
+What that means is that basically everything that is white balance will be sharpened when you move the slider but anything that’s black will not be sharpened.
 This is a great way to see exactly what’s being sharpened in your image.
-You can also do it with a lot of other things in Lightroom but hold the Alt key when sharpening is probably one of the most useful things you can do.
+You can also do it with various other things in Lightroom but hold the Alt key when sharpening is probably one of the most useful things you can do.

 This is a cool Lightroom tip for a feature that’s also called Lightbox mode but what it basically means is let’s say you want to see your photos with none of the distracting elements around or on your desktops such as other images, icons, folders and stuff like that.
-You can press the ‘L’ key on your keyboard and when you press it once, it’s going to dim everything in your desktop except your photo so that the photo can be the main standout on your screen. that way you get a clear idea of how your photo looks.
+You can press the ‘L’ key on your keyboard and when you press it once, it will dim everything in your desktop except your photo so that the photo can be the main standout on your screen.
+Due to this, you get a clear idea of how your photo looks.
 If you press it one more time, it’s going to completely blackout everything so that your image is the only thing showing on the screen and again this is a great way to see the entire photo without any kind of color contamination or any distracting elements.
 If you press it one more time, it will exit the Lightbox mode and go back to normal.
-This is a great way to single out your photo and help you show your colors all together and make sure that your photo looks as good as possible.
+This is a great way to single out your photo and help you show your colors all together and ensure that your photo looks as good as possible.

-This Lightroom tip works almost the same way as the previous one.
+This Lightroom tip works almost the same as the previous one.
 You know typically how there’s a grey background to the area where your photo is when you are in the library module or develop module.
-You can change that grey background to a different color.
+You can alter that grey background to a different color.
 If you are in the develop module or the library module, you can right-click on that grey area that’s in the main central window and a little menu will pop up where it says “background color”.
-You can change this instead of being a darker grey you can change to white, light grey, dark grey, darker grey or even black.
-To fit your preference, you can customize Lightroom to your liking.
+You can change this instead of being a darker grey you can change to white balance, light grey, dark grey, darker grey or even black.
+To fit your preference, you can customize if you use Lightroom to your liking.

 Identity plate is the little Lightroom branding that you might see at the top left of the window where it says Lightroom Classic CC, Lightroom CC or something like that.
-You can change that to any kind of text that you want or even your logo.
-To change this if you are in Window, just go to file menu and if you are on Mac you go to Lightroom menu and click on identity plate setup.
-In the little box that pops up you have the option to change the identity plate to a personalized identity plate and when you choose personalized you can actually choose a PNG file of your logo and it will and it will place that at the top of your corner instead of using the Adobe identity plate.
-You can also do a text version as well, let’s say you choose the standardized text identity plate and that will give you the option to type in any name including your name.
-You can also choose to customize the font style that’s on the module in Lightroom and you can change the color, the weight and a lot of other things.
-That’s the way you can further customize your Lightroom.
+You can change that to any kind of text that you need or even your logo.
+To change this if you are in Window, just go to file menu and if you are on Mac you use Lightroom menu and click on identity plate setup.
+In the little box that pops up you have the option to change the identity plate to a personalized identity plate and when you choose personalized you can actually have a PNG file of your logo and it will and it will place that at the top of your corner instead of using the Adobe identity plate.
+You can also do a text version as well, let’s say you select the standardized text identity plate and that will give you the option to type in any name including your name.
+You can also customize the font style that’s on the module in Lightroom and you can change the color, the weight and various other things.
+That’s how you can further customize your Lightroom.

-These are just a couple of Lightroom tips and tricks which you might have heard about some of them or not heard but they’re things I use almost daily when I’m editing photos and I find that they really help with my workflow especially some of the ones of the import presets are a major time saver.
-Just play with that and if there’s an effect that you really like to make sure to apply it in your import so you don’t have to do it later.
+These are just a couple of photography Lightroom tips which you might have heard about some of them or not heard but they’re things I use almost daily when I’m editing photos and I find that they really help with my workflow especially some of the ones of the import presets are a major time saver.
+Just play with that and if there’s an effect that you really like to ensure to apply it in your import so you don’t have to do it later.